briyanchiyang/cantonese/README.md

 1. If you do not say the correct phoneme (if the model expects you to say a phoneme and you don't), that is labeled as a mispronunciation and is shown as red.

-2. If you do say the correct phoneme, the model calculates its confidence in that phoneme based on the average probabilities of the next five likelist phonemes (shown below as `next_five_avg`).
-If the phoneme you said has a far greater probability than everything else (shown below as `correct_phoneme`), your pronunciation is probably good.
+2. If you do say the correct phoneme, the model calculates its confidence in that phoneme based on the average probabilities of the next five likelist phonemes (shown below as `next five avg`).
+If the phoneme you said has a far greater probability than everything else (shown below as `correct phoneme`), your pronunciation is probably good.
 If the probabilities are all close, you probably can work on your pronunciation.
 In practice, I use the following equation:

-$$ accuracy = 1 - (next_five_avg / correct_phoneme) $$
+$$ \text{accuracy} = 1 - (\text{next five avg} / \text{correct phoneme}) $$

 After calculating the accuracies for each phoneme, I then display that information on the webapp.